Nilamata Purana

-The Nilamata Purana (नीलमत पुराण), also known as the Kasmira Mahatmya, is an ancient text (6th to 8th century CE) from Kashmir which contains information on its history, geography, religion, and folklore.
+The Nilamata Purana (नीलमत पुराण), also known as the Kasmira Mahatmya, is an ancient text (4th to 8th century CE) from Kashmir which contains information on its history, geography, religion, and folklore.
 It was used by Kalhana as one of sources of his history.

 Date

-The dating of the text to 6th to 8th century CE is based on the following reasoning: "The textual study of the work shows that some philosophical changes had been made in it after the ninth or tenth century A.D. in order to incorporate into it the Kashmiri shaivism.
+The dating of the text to 4th to 8th century CE is based on the following reasoning:

+"The textual study of the work shows that some philosophical changes had been made in it after the ninth or tenth century A.D. in order to incorporate into it the Kashmiri shaivism.
 Had the Nilamata been composed after the ninth century A.D. there would have been no scope for such change.
 The lower limit of the date thus may be eighth century A. D. and the upper one about the sixth century A.D. as Buddha began to be regarded as an incarnation of Visnu from about 550 A.D."

+However in recent scholarship the dating of Buddha being regarded as avatar have been challenged and newer research reveals that Buddha began to regarding from 4th century based the fact that Devatishya stotram of Shankarswamin could be dated to the Gupta era.
+So accordingly the dating of Nilamata Purana's lower limit be adjusted.

 According to scholar Ved Kumari Ghai: "If the Rajatarangini is important from the point of view of the political history of 'Kasmira', the Nilamata is no less important for the cultural history of that part of the country."
 Its critical edition was published in 1924.

 It is the national epic of Kashmir along with Rajatarangini encompassing modern day regions of modern-day India, Pakistan, Afghanistan, Khorasan, Tajikistan, Modern Dardic regions of world.